JonBrommer/Multivariate-Mixed-Models-in-R/README.md

 # Multivariate-Mixed-Models-in-R
 contains R scripts exemplifying use of multivariate mixed models in a variety of R packages.
-Models are specially rlevant to analysts in ecology and evolution
+Check out the wiki for more information